Koh Tao Travel Tips

 Day Trips to Koh Tao from Koh Samui are available; while many people opt for day trips, just keep in mind that you will spend a fair amount of time on the boat with limited time to explore the island.

-Ko Tao is well known as a top spot in Thailand for scuba diving and there are loads of diving companies to choose from, however if you’re not into diving the Island offers an assortment of other activities to enjoy.
+Ko Tao is well known as a top spot in Thailand for scuba diving, and there is no shortage of diving companies or diving courses to choose from.

 Other activities at Koh Tao include: